MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dataverse-sql-query.md

 ## Limitations

-The Dataverse TDS endpoint no longer has a hard maximum size limit instead there is a fixed 5 minute timeout.
-Data streaming has been introduced which allows retrival of as much data as can be completed in the fixed 5 minute timeout.
-Consider using data integration tools such as [Azure Synapse Link for Dataverse](../../maker/data-platform/export-to-data-lake.md) and [dataflows](/power-bi/transform-model/dataflows/dataflows-introduction-self-service) for large data queries that require more than 5 mintues to complete.
+The Dataverse TDS endpoint no longer has a hard maximum size limit.
+Instead, there is a fixed five (5) minute timeout.
+Data streaming has been introduced which allows retreval of as much data as can be completed in the fixed five (5) minute timeout.
+Consider using data integration tools such as [Azure Synapse Link for Dataverse](../../maker/data-platform/export-to-data-lake.md) and [dataflows](/power-bi/transform-model/dataflows/dataflows-introduction-self-service) for large data queries that require more than five (5) mintues to complete.
 More information: [Importing and exporting data](../../maker/data-platform/import-export-data.md)

 > [!TIP]
 > To help keep the size of the returned data within acceptable limits, use as few multi-line text columns and choice columns as possible.